6 Ways to Make Selling Your Home Easy When You Downsize

 Many seniors stretch their nest eggs by downsizing out of their homes and moving into retirement communities, like Deupree House, here in Cincinnati.

-Even if your retirement living plans don’t currently include a move, preparing to downsize can still offer advantages.
+Even if your retirement living plans don’t include a move, preparing to downsize can offer advantages.
 For example, downsizing can make a future transition to a retirement community or assisted living facility easier.
 It can also reduce clutter, allowing more space for a live-in caregiver should the need arise and reducing trip hazards around the home.
 Plus, less clutter equals easier cleaning.

 Now Is the Time for Retirees to Sell